 c) Lectins, such as selectins, are proteins bearing molecular domains that are able to recognize carbohydrates and carbohydrate bonds.
 The recognition is so specific that lectins are used to identify carbohydrates present in glycoproteins of cell membranes and extracellular matrix, as well as mucopolysaccharides.
 Lectins recognize some cell types and tissues, and are used as tools to study those tissular components.

 d) Immunohistochemistry is a very powerful technique based on the specificity of the antibodies.
-Antibodies are produced as a result of the immune response of an animal host after the injection of a foreign molecule, the antigen.
+Antibodies are produced as a result of the immune response of a host animal after the injection of a foreign molecule, the antigen.
 Purified antibodies from the host animal are used to recognize this molecule in tissue sections.